Broker Village Bios

 Director of Strategic Development

-development and led many of our sales meetings.
-Today he helps
+he headed strategic development and led many of our sales meetings.
+Today

 resources for us.